jpverkamp/blog/content/programming/2026/genuary/11-quine/index.md

 let loadedFromString = false;
 let lastCellSize;
 let currentVM;
+let evaluations = 0;

 function draw() {
+  // If we don't have a machine, initialize it
-  if (currentVM == undefined || lastCellSize != params.cellSize) {
+  // If we do, but the size changed, re-initialize it if (currentVM == undefined || lastCellSize != params.cellSize) {
     lastCellSize = params.cellSize;
     currentVM = new VM(